iesnoth/rating-page/interactive-rating-component-main/README-template.md

   I need to figure out how to store the integer data from when the button is pressed to carry over to the thank you html page.
 T.T
   I don't know what I'm doing.

+5/15/22
+  Gave all the buttons ids to hopefully fix the sizing problem (5 was the right size, but they were being squished as it went to one).
+Hopefully this will also give me more control on each individual button.
+  Finished the placement of the buttons using display:flex and justify-content.
+It still looks a bit wider than the original, but the text is all the right place, so I don't know what else to do about that.
+  I fixed all the numbers so they light up when hovered/clicked.

 ### Built with

 - VSCode